All Episodes

 Number one, these sanctions are not designed to disrupt the free flow of energy exports of Russia.

-And we're not ratcheting up production to protect our allies and Western Europe and and NATO.
+And we're not ratcheting up production to protect our allies and Western Europe and NATO, assuming that this is going to be prolonged.

 He's a hostile dictator.